 By Tim Lambert

-Edinburgh started as a fort.
+Edinburgh began as a fort.
 Castle Rock is an easily defended position so from earliest times it was the site of a fort.
 In the 7th century the English captured this part of Scotland and they called this place Eiden's burgh (burgh is an old word for fort).
 In the 10th century the Scots re-captured the area.
-Late in the 11th century Malcolm III built a castle on Castle Rock and a small town grew up nearby.
+Late in the 11th century King Malcolm III built a castle on Castle Rock and a small town grew up nearby.
 By the early 12th century Edinburgh was a flourishing community.

-In 1128 David I founded Holyrood Abbey.
+In 1128 King David I founded Holyrood Abbey.
 The Abbey was manned by Augustinian canons who gave their name to Canongate.
 (Gate does not mean a gate in a wall it is from the old word 'gait' meaning road).